You want smart political talk without the meltdowns?

 If you save any money in the course of your life, well, back comes the federal government.

-And here's Democrat Keith Ellison, friend of Screwy Louis Furricon saying the estate tax is appropriate.
+And here's Democrat Keith Ellison, friend of screwy Louis Furrakhan, saying the estate tax is appropriate.

-So the there are a number of ways we can work forward.
+So there are a number of ways we could work forward.

 We think that there are a number of ideas we'd like to put forward in terms of tax reform.